preetbhullar90/project-3-with-python/README.md

 ## Issue Left
 * The game is working smoothly.
-I didn’t leave any bugs in the game but there are 2 errors.
-The first error is (Global variable ‘Name’ undefined at the module level), and the second error is (Else clause on loop without a break statement).
+I didn’t leave any bugs in the game but there is 1 error.
+The error is (Global variable ‘Name’ undefined at the module level).

-* I have included screenshots of the errors below:
+* I have included screenshots of the error below:
 #### Error
 ![](assets/readme-files/hangman-error.PNG)